explosion/thinc/README.rst

 optimised for NLP and deep learning with text – in particular, hierarchically structured input and variable-length sequences.

+Thinc's deep learning functionality is still under active development: APIs are unstable, and we're not yet ready to provide usage support.
+However, if you're already quite familiar with neural networks, there's a lot here you might find interesting.
+Thinc's conceptual model is quite different from TensorFlow's.
+Thinc also implements some novel features, such as a small DSL for concisely wiring up models, embedding tables that support pre-computation and the hashing trick, dynamic batch sizes, a concatenation-based approach to variable-length sequences, and support for model averaging for the Adam solver (which performs very well).

 🔮 **Version 6.5 out now!** `Read the release notes here. <https://github.com/explosion/thinc/releases/>`_

 .. image:: https://img.shields.io/travis/explosion/thinc/master.svg?style=flat-square